VietAnhNguyen20/M2_DM_Anime/readme.md

 + Map from communities to the properties of animes -> Features of the same animes in the anime communities

+- Graph for user graph -> Need to filter also in the anime-user dataset

 - (2,3 animes) => Recommendation for people to watch next anime based on the first one (Frequent Pattern)